aqbayadwala/Typescipt-handbook/02-The Basics.md

 tsc hello.ts
 ```
 - What just happened?
 Nothing showed on the console.
-- Well, there were no type errors, so we din't get any output on our console since there was nothing to report.
+- Well, there were no type errors, so we didn't get any output on our console since there was nothing to report.
 - But check again - we got some file output instead.
 - If we look in our current directory, we'll see a `hello.js` file next to `hello.ts`.
 - That's the output from our `hello.ts` file after the `tsc` *compiles* or *transforms* it into a plain JavaScript file.